ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-Alternatively, we could have counted total method calls by using `Const[Int, ?]`
-or an `IMap[String, Int]`.

 Bisa juga kita menghitung jumlah pemanggilan metoda secara keseluruhan
 dengan menggunakan `Const[Int, ?]` atau `IMap[String, Int]`.

-With this test, we've gone beyond traditional *Mock* testing with a `Const` test
-that asserts on *what is called* without having to provide implementations.
-This
-is useful if our specification demands that we make certain calls for certain
-input, e.g. for accounting purposes.
-Furthermore, we've achieved this with
-compiletime safety.

 Dengan tes semacam ini, kita sudah jauh melampau tes tiruan tradisional
 dengan menggunakan test `Const` yang memeriksa apa yang dites tanpa harus
 menyediakan implementasi.
 Hal semacam ini berguna bila spesifikasi kita
 mengharuskan untuk menerima input untuk panggilan-panggilan tertentu.
 Terlebih lagi, kita mencapai hasil ini dengan keamanan waktu kompilasi.

-Taking this line of thinking a little further, say we want to monitor (in
-production) the nodes that we are stopping in `act`.
-We can create
-implementations of `Drone` and `Machines` with `Const`, calling it from our
-wrapped version of `act`

 Melanjutkan penggunaan pola pikir semacam ini sedikit lebih jauh, misal
 kita ingin memonitor node yang kita hentikan pada `act`.
 Kita bisa